Nine Reasons To Read Memoirs

 by Jerry Waxler

 One of the most haunting books I read in high school was James Joyce’s “Portrait of the Artist as a Young Man.”
 His childhood in Dublin was radically different from mine in Philadelphia, so I couldn’t figure out why his story moved me.
 Now, I look back and realize we both experienced the terrible anxiety of being young.
 During the period between the ages of say 13 and 23, I struggled to relate to my family and to excel in school.
-I learned about friendships, sexuality, money, and responsibility.
-My decision about which college to attend profoundly altered my course.
+I clumsily attempted to learn the rules of friendships, sexuality, money, and responsibility.
+And far too often, my best effort led me to a dead end.
 Finally, I was spit onto the shores of adulthood, gasping for air.

-If this was supposed to be terra firma, why did I feel so shaky?
 To learn why life had not turned out according to plan, I spent years in talk therapy and read scores of self-help books.
 I went to graduate school to learn how to provide psychotherapy to others.
-But the transition from child to adult still wasn’t coming into focus.
+But my understanding of that long, unsatisfying transition from child to adult still eluded me.
+How could i help others if my own transition to adulthood felt confusing?
 Finally, I found the solution.
 I can learn about that period of my life by reading memoirs.

 These Coming of Age tales make one thing clear.
 Parents have flaws.
 They can’t always be there.
 They make mistakes that cause their family to suffer.
 Each of these dramas reminds me of the extreme vulnerability of children and the importance of parental guidance.

 These books often show the role of money.
 For example, Tobias Wolff’s mother married a man she didn’t love in order to provide a home for her son.
 Jeanette Walls ate margarine sandwiches to stave off hunger.
-Frank McCourt scavenged bits of coal that had fallen off trucks, and his mother went down to her husband’s factory to try to get his check before he could drink it away.
+Frank McCourt scavenged bits of coal that had fallen off trucks, and his mother waited at her husband’s factory on payday to try to get his check before he could drink it away.

 Alcohol comes up a lot.
 Sometimes the parents are drunk, and sometimes it’s the kids who have started to explore the anesthetic properties of drinking.
 Religion is often invoked as a way to keep kids in line, which in turn creates confusion about these belief systems.
 Other institutions come up as well.
 Kids spend a lot of time in school, where they must survive tests from teachers as well as from peers.
 And constantly, parents and society try to counsel the kids on how to behave.